BelloneLab/lisbet/docs/user_guide/data_preparation.rst

 Directory Structure
 -------------------

-Each experiment should be organized as a leaf directory containing a tracking file in CSV format with the key points, an optional annotation file in CSV format, and any additional experiment-related files.
+Each experiment should be organized as a leaf directory containing a ``tracking file`` in CSV format with the key points, an optional ``annotation file`` in CSV format, and any additional experiment-related files.
-The names of these files are currently prescribed and must match exactly what LISBET expects.
+If your directory contains a single CSV file, LISBET will assume it is the ``tracking file``.
+Otherwise, LISBET will try to (in order):
+1. Look for files following the naming conventions of the chosen key point tracking tool (e.g., ``DeepLabCut``).
+2. Look for any CSV file containing the tag "tracking" in its name (e.g., "myexperiment_tracking_42.csv").
+Finally, in case no ``tracking file`` is found using all methods above or multiple files are conflicting, LISBET will raise an error.

 While we also support H5 archives following a similar structure for advanced use cases, the directory-based organization is recommended for most users.

 Directory Tree and Experimental Conditions